 1852: The New York Times reported that “the Senate of Frankfort, supported by a resolution of the German Diet, has cancelled the article of the law of 1849 securing equality of political rights to citizens of all persuasions, thus excluding Jews from all share in the elections.
 New elections will take place immediately,” at which time only Christians will be allowed to vote.

-1853: In a column entitled "Australia" published today reported on the wonders of the land down under including a description of Melbourne, a town with streets that were broader than those of New York and filled with a strange medley of people that including Jews, among others.
+1853: "Australia" published today reported on the wonders of the land down under including a description of Melbourne, a town with streets that were broader than those of New York and filled with a strange medley of people that including Jews, among others.

 1855: Birthdate of Eugene V. Debs, labor activist, reformer and Socialist Candidate for President of the United States.
 From the Civil War until the Great Depression a majority of Jews tended to vote for Republican Presidential candidates.
 Debs helped to break that trend.
 His Socialist views found support among the immigrants from Eastern Europe, many of whom were working in the garment industry.
 When Debs ran for President against the Republican Harding and Democrat Davis he gained 38% of the Jewish vote.
 This almost matched Harding’s 43% and far exceeded Davis’ 19%.
 The real shift in Jewish voting patterns would be seen in the election of 1928 when Al Smith was the Democratic standard bearer.

 1860(20th of Cheshvan, 5621): Birthdate of Sholom Dovber Schneersohn, the fifth Lubavitcher Rebbe.
 There is no way this blog can do justice to this Rebbe who provided leadership through the difficult days of the May Laws and World War I.